-Fears of Christmas deliveries being late has escalated, with the second-largest delivery service in the UK, Yodel, confirming it has stopped picking parcels up from retailers because it’s struggling to deliver the vast amount of online orders.
+Fears of Christmas deliveries being late has escalated.
+The second-largest delivery service in the UK, Yodel, confirming it has stopped picking parcels up from retailers because it’s struggling to deliver the vast amount of online orders.

-The delivery company which is used by retailers such as Argos, Amazon, Tesco Direct and Boots, has admitted that is unable to cope with a surge in demand following Black Friday and Cyber Monday sales, which saw spending 50% higher than the industry had expected and ha temporarily suspended new collections from retailers.
+The delivery company which is used by retailers such as Argos, Amazon, Tesco Direct and Boots, has admitted that is unable to cope with a surge in demand following Black Friday and Cyber Monday sales.
+That saw spending 50% higher than the industry had expected and has temporarily suspended new collections from retailers.

-The increase in spending on Black Friday, Cyber Monday and Manic Monday have caused for the delivery service to fail, as well as there is a 60,000 shortage of delivery drivers in the transportation industry.
-This Christmas has seen immense pressure on retailers to deliver and has obviously caused a number of logistical challenges which has caused consumers to have to wait for their parcels.
+The increase in spending on Black Friday, Cyber Monday and Manic Monday has caused the delivery service to fail.
+On top of this, there is a reported 60,000 shortage of delivery drivers in the transportation industry.
+This Christmas has seen immense pressure on retailers to deliver and has obviously caused a number of logistical challenges.
+Ultimately this has caused consumers to have to wait for their parcels.

-Due to the demand, last week Marks and Spencer had to double their delivery times and suspend all next-day deliveries and online retailer, Amazon, also faced challenges in trying to fulfil orders and have admitted that some customers had to wait longer than expected for their parcels.
+Due to the demand, last week Marks and Spencer had to double their delivery times and suspend all next-day deliveries.
+Online retailer, Amazon, also faced challenges in trying to fulfil orders and have admitted that some customers had to wait longer than expected for their parcels.

 This isn’t the first time that Yodel has hit the headlines with customer criticism.
-Earlier in the year Yodel was named the UK’s worst courier service for the second time in a row, with 58% of their customers reported to have had a bad experience with the company.
+Earlier in the year Yodel was named the UK’s worst courier service for the second time in a row.
+58% of their customers reported having had a bad experience with the company.

-What do you think, is Yodel to blame for the late deliveries or should retailers have predicted this and have been more prepared?
+What do you think, is Yodel to blame for the late deliveries?
+Should retailers have predicted this and have been more prepared?
 Have you been put off placing orders online because of the delivery delays?
 Tweet us your thoughts @vdisplays or visit our Facebook page.